Venkateswara Temple, Tirumala: Architecture

-Circumambulation around Sanctum sanctorum in the temple or deities is called Pradakshinam.
+The circumambulation around the sanctum sanctorum in the temple or deities is called Pradakshinam.
 There are two circumbulation paths in the temple.
-The first one is area between Mahaprakaram and sampangiprakaram.
-This path known as Sampangipradakshinam has many Mandapas, Dwajasthambam, Balipeetam, Kshetrapalika sila, prasadam distribution area etc. The Vimanapradakhinam is the second pradakshinam, which circumbulates Ananda Nilayam Vimanam.
-This path has sub-shrines dedicted to Varadaraja and Yoga Narasimha, Potu (main kitchen), Bangaru Bavi (golden well), Ankurarpana Mandapam, Yagasala, Nanala (coins and Notla (Paper notes) Parkamani, Almyrah of Sandal paste (Chandanapu ara), cell of records, Sannidhi Bhashyakarulu, Lords's hundi and the seat of Vishvaksena.
+The first one is area between the Mahaprakaram and the sampangiprakaram.
+This path known as Sampangipradakshinam has many Mandapas, a dvajasthambam, a Bali Pitha, kshetrapalika sila, and a prasadam distribution area.
+The Vimanapradakhinam is the second pradakshinam, which circumbulates the Ananda Nilayam Vimanam.
+This path has sub-shrines dedicated to Varadaraja and Yoga Narasimha, a potu (main kitchen), a bangaru bavi (golden well), an Ankurarpana Mandapam, a yagashala, Nanala (coins and Notla (Paper notes) Parkamani, Almyrah of Sandal paste (Chandanapu ara), a cell of records, Sannidhi Bhashyakarulu, a hundi, and the seat of Vishvaksena.